Juan-Jones/ramem/exampleSite/content/categories/_index.md

 ---
 title: "Categories"
-description: "Browse all categories including side hustles, freelancing, blogging, investing, and more."
+description: "Browse all categories to find in depth guides, articles, and tips to help you grow your income streams."
 draft: false
 ---